 For as long as I can remember, I've been somewhat of a sporadic notetaker and journal hoarder.
-I've experimented with notebooks, journals, and agendas of all kinds – lined, bullet, sketch, large, small, hardcover, paperback – to keep track of to-do lists, goals, and budding ideas.
+I've experimented with the best planners, notebooks, journals, and agendas of all kinds - lined, bulleted, sketch, large, small, hardcover, paperback - to keep track of to-do lists, goals, and budding ideas.
 I often found myself using multiple notebooks at once.
 The result?
 A scattered, disorganized mess.

 That's why I've started using Notion, a desktop and mobile productivity app that allows you to keep all of your notes, to-do lists, tasks, and project management in one space.
 Since I've started using Notion, I've noticed a significant positive shift in my productivity.
 Making my to-do lists has never been more joyful!
 Centralizing everything in one place has certainly diminished my everyday stress that comes with trying to get sh*t done.
 And Notion is more than an upgraded alternative to the Notes app on the iPhone or Mac - it's also a space where you can personalize your notes, track your habits, collaborate with teammates, and truly get organized.

-Notion offers four different pricing plans for different uses for the app depending on if you're using it for personal use or for a team.
+Notion offers four different pricing plans for different uses for the app, depending on if you're using it for personal use or for a team.
 The most basic plan for personal use is free, but students can also access the Personal Pro plan for free.
-Keep in mind that as a web based note-taking app, users have less control of their data.
-That being said, I recommend keeping sensitive information such as private passwords in your good old trusty notebook.
+Keep in mind that, because Notion is a web-based note-taking app, users have less control of their data.
+That being said, I recommend keeping sensitive information, such as private passwords, in your trusty notebook.

-For me, Notion was a little daunting to get used to at first, so here are some tips to get started.
+For me, Notion was a little daunting to get used to at first, so here are some tips on how to use Notion to get you started.